Thursday, 27 April 2006

 Adding to this an extra section of rapid-fire interviews conducted with roving reporter and camera crew following the procession of a large, radiantly glowing cross apparently weighing half a ton through the streets of Manchester literally on the backs of a crowd was impressive to behold.
 This simple but stylised gesture remarkably instilled in me something like a sense of national pride, particularly at the evident presence of a more diverse crowd than one might expect – Christians from around England and Scotland, a non-denominational believer, a Muslim marching with the cross out of respect for Jesus the prophet and even a Scotch born-again goth Christian.
 Part theatre, musical, documentary, outdoor spectacle and special occasion broadcast, it is an experiment which combines genres with good reason and with few seams.

-This is good TV, well researched and produced, and much more suitable for the wider (largely irregularly- or non-practicing) population of Britain to enjoy than a mass broadcast or a Heaven and Earth special, though those may have their place.
+irregularly- or non-practicing) population of Britain to enjoy than a mass broadcast or a Heaven and Earth special, though those may have their place.
 The BBC has made good use of its license fee this Easter by producing, yes, something lowish-brow and fun, but yes, also an appropriate, respectful and educational way of celebrating a British Easter with pride.

-●Check out how the Diocese of Manchester went all hip to get locals to take part.
+Check out how the Diocese of Manchester went all hip to get locals to take part.

-Thursday 13 April 2006
+Thursday, 13 April 2006

 The general election